lyndonzheng/F-LSeSim/README.md

 sh ./scripts/train_sinsc.sh
 ```

-As *multi-modal* I2I translation model was trained on [MUNIT](https://github.com/NVlabs/MUNIT), we would not plan to merge the code to this repository.
+As the *multi-modal* I2I translation model was trained on [MUNIT](https://github.com/NVlabs/MUNIT), we would not plan to merge the code to this repository.
 If you wish to obtain multi-modal results, please contact us at chuanxia001@e.ntu.edu.sg.

 ### Testing